Last Minute Tips to refer a day before your PTE Test

 - On the test day, go to the test center a bit early.
 Do not let your brain slip into the mode where you are rushing.

 - Carrying your ID proof (passport) is a must.
 You will not be admitted without it.
-There is no need for stationary.
+You will not need anything other than that.

 - Use the restroom before the start of the test.
-Do not leave your place in the 10 minutes break that you get after the reading section.
+You got to take the 2-hour PTE exam without a break.
 Instead, sit and relax a bit.

 - Once you are on your seat make sure the devices like keyboard, microphone and headphones are running properly.